0day-ci/linux/Documentation/admin-guide/cgroup-v2.rst

 	itself and all its descendants except those that are separate partition roots themselves and their descendants.
 The root cgroup is always a partition root.

+        With "root-nolb", the CPUs in that partition root will be in an isolated state with no load balancing by the scheduler.
+Tasks in such a partition must be explicitly bind to each individual CPU.

 	There are constraints on where a partition root can be set.
 	It can only be set in a cgroup if all the following conditions